giorgi-o/SkinPeek/README.md

 - 🔍 See your shop, bundles and night market easily and without lauching the game
 - 🔔 Set skin alerts to be notified automatically when they are in your shop
 - 🔀 Account switcher to check the shop and set alerts for multiple accounts
-- 📋 Automatically track skin occurence stats
+- 📋 Automatically track which skins appear the most in your shop
 - 👀 See the shop of your friends using the bot (can be disabled)
+- ✔ Automatically imports new skins from Valorant updates
 - ⬛ Hide your Valorant username from the message using `/settings`
-- ✔ Automatically imports new skins from Valorant updates
 - 🌍 Skin names are automatically translated to any language that Valorant supports
 - 🛠 For bot admins:
   - Easy to setup, highly configurable in `config.json`